+FIGURA 2

 From the results shown in Figures 1 and 2, it is reasonable to ask whether a fine tuning in contrasted reward encourages cooperative behaviour.
 We have shown that eight out of twelve (66%) animals acquired a cooperative behaviour when CI was ⅓ while three out of six (50%) succeeded when CI was ½,as expected when temptation payoff increases.
 In the same line of reasoning, animals that had learned cooperation under CI=½ disrupted their cooperative behaviour when CI was increased to ⅔, while those that had not learned acquired a cooperative behaviour when CI was decreased to ⅕.
 Figure 3A exemplifies the occupancy and transition probabilities for an animal that disrupted its cooperative behaviour when CI=½ was changed to CI=⅔.
 The opposite can be seen in the example of Figure 3B.
 A non-cooperative animal under a CI=½ became cooperative when CI was decreased to ⅕.
 Figures 3C and D show cooperation levels and normalised rewards.
-It can be seen that both variables follow an inverted U profile as a function of contrast index CI, as expected when a delicate balance between rewards at R and T is mandatory.
+It can be seen that both variables follow an inverted U profile as a function of contrast index CI, as expected when a balance between rewards at R and T is mandatory.

+FIGURA 3

 Discusión

-In this work, we study the contrasted role between reinforcements in reciprocal altruist learning in rats.
-Traditionally, it is achieved by studying the learning results of the iterated prisoner's dilemma (play iPD game) when an experimental subject is confronted to a reciprocal opponent.
+In this work, we study the contrasted role between reinforcements in reciprocal altruism learning in rats.
+Traditionally, this behavior is achieved by studying the learning results of the iterated prisoner's dilemma (play iPD game) when an experimental subject is confronted to a reciprocal opponent.

+This behavior is achieved by playing iterated prisoner's dilemma (iPD) when an experimental subject is confronted to a reciprocal opponent.

-The rewarding matrix used resulted in two positive and negative reinforcements highly contrasted between them and using discriminable amount of reinforcements (Capaldi Miller 1988).
+The rewarding matrix used resulted in two positive and negative reinforcements highly contrasted between(entre los positivos y los negativos) them and using discriminable* amount of reinforcements (Capaldi Miller 1988).

 In our experiment, pellets were used as positive reinforcements and timeout as negative reinforcements.
 In this way, the positive and negative reinforcements strengthen or increase probabilities of mutual cooperation behaviour (Skinner).
 To our knowledge, the results show for the first time high levels of cooperation (86,11%) and mutual cooperation (76,32%) in iPD, see Fig 1B.

+Un sistema dinámico puede ser representado mediante los diagramas de Markov y su vector de transición de estados asociado (a partir de los estados posibles del sistema y las probabilidades condicionales de transición entre ellos).
+En este caso, el iPD tendrá cuatro estados posibles, donde la conducta del sujeto experimental con el oponente puede ser: cooperar mutuamente (R), ambos no cooperan (P), no cooperar cuando el oponente cooperó (T), y cooperar cuando el oponente no cooperó (S).
+Cada estado tendrá dos probabilidades condicionales asociadas: cooperar y no cooperar.
+Un individuo adoptará un comportamiento de reciprocidad altruista, si al jugar contra un oponente con estrategia Tit for Tat las probabilidades de cooperar son cercana a 1 independientemente del estado en el que se encuentre (T, R, P o S).

 If the opponent is reciprocal, the best strategy is to return to the mutual cooperation state, R. In the first experiment in this work, it was found that animals adopted two well defined strategies (fig. 1D).
 On one hand, a group of 8 animals proved to have learned a cooperative strategy while other 4 animals answered at random.
 The strategy of the first group (Fig 1E) showed cooperation probabilities according to their state T, R, P or S in 0.760, 0.845, 0.929 and 0.870, respectively, and the second group (Fig 1F) did not obtain significantly different probabilities at random.